 When the disaster condition happens, user will be denied service and the normal reaction can be to look for a the available networks and the PLMNs are presented to the user.
 As per the current design the PLMNs that support disaster roaming, which are mostly forbidden PLMNs, will be indicated as forbidden to the users.

+Editor's note: Whether the CAG cells that are not part of the allowed CAG list can be considered for disaster roaming is subject to SA1 decision.
+Based on SA1 decision, it is FFS how the manual CAG selection is impacted.

 This gives a wrong impression to the user that the PLMN is forbidden and will not be chosen by the user.
 So it is porposed to study the following items for manual PLMN selection

 - During Manual PLMN selection, how the upper layers are informed that some of the forbidden PLMNs support disaster roaming.